 contact with the Planet of the Hebrews, the Planet of the Celts, and

-the Planet of the Greek - all have some very awe-inspiring fighters.
+the Planet of the Greeks - all have some very awe-inspiring fighters.

 Worf: hmm… this is one aspect of fighting that has eluded most modern day

-Klingons, and I’m sure they’ll appreciate me bringing you this message.
+Klingons, and I’m sure they’ll appreciate me bringing this message from you.

 when death is out of the question - which is the case now for me as a living